Fully Context-Aware Image Inpainting with a Learned Semantic Pyramid: Experiments

-In this part, we respectively visualize the learned priors, and the image encoding features before and after being combined with the visual priors.
-We here extend our previous work with in-depth visualization of the multi-scale representations in the prior pyramid.
-Without loss of generality, experiments are conducted under the deterministic inpainting setup.

 \fig{img:prior_pyramid} compares the structural information generated by the proposed semantic prior learner and the edge maps from the EC model.
-Specifically, we directly perform the K-Means clustering algorithm on the output feature maps of the prior learner and use different colors to represent different clusters.
+Specifically, we directly perform the K-Means clustering algorithm on the output feature maps and use different colors to represent different clusters.
+We set $K=8$ for all visualization results and release the clustering function at our Github page.
 From this figure, we observe that the edge maps from the EC model cannot effectively restore reasonable structures for complex scenes, resulting in distorted structures in the final results.
-Instead, the prior learner can capture more complete context understanding.
-It is shown to learn consistent structural information at different spatial scales.
-We notice that the higher-level semantic priors are more discriminative and are helpful for contextual reasoning, while the lower-level priors enhance the understanding of local structure and texture details.
+Instead, the prior learner can capture more complete context understanding and provide consistent structural information at different spatial scales.
+We notice that higher-level semantic priors are more discriminative and are helpful for contextual reasoning, while lower-level priors enhance the understanding of local structure and texture details.

+Besides, in \fig{img:diverse_prior}, we visualize randomly sampled priors in our variational inference module.
+Given the same input image, we visualize two priors sampled from different latent variables with the largest spatial size ($256 \times 256$).
+We can observe that the sampled priors contain different structural layout, resulting in diverse details in final output images.
+These results demonstrate the effectiveness of our variational inference module in handling probabilistic inpainting.